 - the tendency of the "global village" to dissolve real villages;

 - the role of computers in supporting group activity;

 - the hollowing out of language by technology;

-- how to understand computers within the context of the broad evolution
+- how to understand computers within the context of the broad evolution of human consciousness;

 - the connections between high technology and a new kind of mysticism.

 See the book's main page for the full text of the book, along with an annotated table of contents and excerpts from reviews.Technology and the Handicapped